 Here are a few care tips:

-• Check the pump every year as part of a condition-based maintenance plan.
-Parts of the mound system often get worn down or broken.
+- Check the pump every year as part of a condition-based maintenance plan.
+Parts of the mound system often wear down or break.

 The ACE Septic & Waste team will never (nor will we ever recommend) Fiberglass dosing chambers.
 They are too brittle and often crush due to the weight of the wastewater they take.
 If you are offered a fiberglass tank from any of the ACE competitors, we recommend you give us a call to get an alternative quote for a more substantial material.